Codecademy/docs/content/language-agnostic/concepts/who-is-grace-hopper/who-is-grace-hopper.md

 Hopper then served as the technical consultant to the Conference on Data Systems Languages (CODASYL) committee that developed COmmon Business-Oriented Language (COBOL) in 1959.

-The Grace Hopper Celebration of Women in Computing this conference is designed to bring the research and career interests of women in computing to the forefront, in honor of Hopper's legacy in the field of computer science.
+The Grace Hopper Celebration of Women in Computing Conference was designed in honor of Hopper's legacy in the field of computer science to facilitate more opportunities for women in the field.